oss-review-toolkit/ort/docs/Configuration.md

 errors:
 - message: "A regular expression matching the error message."
   reason: "One of: BUILD_TOOL_ISSUE|CANT_FIX_ISSUE|SCANNER_ISSUE"
   comment: "A comment further explaining why the reason above is applicable here."
+rule_violations:
+- message: "A regular expression matching the rule violation message."
+  reason: "One of: APPROVED"
+  comment: "A comment further explaining why the reason above is applicable here."
 ```